riklewis/gulp-sri-php/README.md

 Description
 ===========

-Scan PHP files in Gulp and process script and stylesheet tags to add Sub-Resource Integrity (SRI) attributes.
+Scan PHP (or other HTML-based) files in Gulp and process script and stylesheet tags to add Sub-Resource Integrity (SRI) attributes.

 I tried other plugins, but found the following issues...
 * [gulp-sri-hash](https://www.npmjs.com/package/gulp-sri-hash) - uses Cheerio, which expects HTML and fails on PHP tags